microsoft/Kusto-Query-Language/doc/geo-point-to-s2cell-function.md

 **Arguments**

 * *longitude*: Longitude value of a geographic location.
-Longitude x will be considered valid if x is a real number and x is in range [-180, +180].
+Longitude *x* will be considered valid if *x* is a real number and *x* is in the range [-180, +180].
 * *latitude*: Latitude value of a geographic location.
-Latitude y will be considered valid if y is a real number and y in in range [-90, +90].
+Latitude y will be considered valid if y is a real number and y in the range [-90, +90].
 * *level*: An optional `int` that defines the requested cell level.
-Supported values are in the range [0,30].
+Supported values are in the range [0, 30].
 If unspecified, the default value `11` is used.

 **Returns**

-The S2 Cell Token string value of a given geographic location.
-If the coordinate or level are invalid, the query will produce an empty result.
+The S2 cell token string value of a given geographic location.
+If the coordinates or levels are invalid, the query will produce an empty result.

 > [!NOTE]
 >
-> * S2Cell can be a useful geospatial clustering tool.
+> * S2 cell can be a useful geospatial clustering tool.
-> * S2Cell has 31 levels of hierarchy with area coverage ranging from 85,011,012.19kmÂ² at the highest level 0 to 00.44cmÂ² at the lowest level 30.
+> * S2 cell has 31 levels of hierarchy with area coverage ranging from 85,011,012.19km² at the highest level 0 to 00.44cm² at the lowest level 30.
-> * S2Cell preserves the cell center well during level increase from 0 to 30.
+> * S2 cell preserves the cell center well during level increase from 0 to 30.
-> * S2Cell is a cell on a sphere surface and it's edges are geodesics.
+> * S2 cell is a cell on a spherical surface and its edges are geodesics.
-> * Invoking the [geo_s2cell_to_central_point()](geo-s2cell-to-central-point-function.md) function on a s2cell token string that was calculated on longitude x and latitude y won't necessarily return x and y.
+> * Invoking the [geo_s2cell_to_central_point()](geo-s2cell-to-central-point-function.md) function on an S2 cell token string that was calculated on longitude x and latitude y won't necessarily return x and y.
-> * It's possible that two geographic locations are very close to each other but have different S2 Cell tokens.
+> * It's possible that two geographic locations are very close to each other but have different S2 cell tokens.

-**S2 Cell approximate area coverage per level value**
+**S2 cell approximate area coverage per level value**

-For every level, the size of the s2cell is similar but not exactly equal.
-Nearby cells size tend to be more equal.
+For every level, the size of the S2 cell is similar but not exactly equal.
+Nearby cell sizes tend to be more equal.

 |Level|Minimum random cell edge length (UK)|Maximum random cell edge length (US)|
 |--|--|--|